June 23: Hesperus

 Christian, Jewish, and Islamic music from the court of Alfonso X

-in collaboration with the Vocal Arts Institute of Indianapolis, Steven Rickards, Director
+in collaboration with "Echoing Air", Steven Rickards, Director

 About The Program: Interview

 An interview with Mark Cudek, Peabody Consort director and Indianapolis Early Music artistic director by Bret McCabe, HUB, Johns Hopkins University (Published Mar 1, 2016)